matteobecchi/timeseries_analysis/README.md

 * `t_smooth`: the length of the smoothing window (in number of frames) for the moving average.
 A value of `t_smooth = 1` correspond to no smoothing.
 * `tau_delay`: is for ignoring the first tau_delay frames of the trajectory.
 By default, use 0.
 * `t_conv`: converts number of frames in time units.
 By default, use 1.
 * `time_units`: a string indicating the time units (e.g., `ns`).
-By default, use `units`.
 * `example_ID`: plots the trajectory of the molecule with this ID, colored according to the identified states.
 By default, use 0.
 * An **optional** parameter, `bins`, the number of bins used to compute histograms.
 This should be used only if all the fits fail with the automatic binning.

 ## Output
-The algorithm will attempt to perform the clustering on the input data, using different `t_smooth` (from 1 frame, i.e no smoothing, to 10 frames) and different `tau_window` (spaced logarithmically between 2 frames and the entire trajectory length).
+The algorithm will attempt to perform the clustering on the input data, using different `t_smooth` (from 1 frame, i.e no smoothing, to 10 frames) and different `tau_window` (logarithmically spaced between 2 frames and the entire trajectory length).
 The output of this analysis will be saved in the files `number_of_states.txt` and `fraction_0.txt`, containing respectively the number of states identified and the fraction of unclassified data points for each choice of `tau_window` and `t_smooth`.
 Finally, the output is summarized in the figure `Time_resolution_analysis.png`.

 Then, the analysis with the values of `tau_window` and `t_smooth`  specified in `input_parameters.txt` will be performed.
 The output figures will be saved in the folder `output_figures`.
 The file `final_states.txt` contains the list of the states, for which central value, width and relevance are listed.
 The file `final_tresholds.txt` contains the list of the tresholds between states.
 The file `states_output.txt` contains information about the recursive fitting procedure, useful for debugging.
 The file `all_cluster_IDs_xyz.dat` allows to plot the trajectory using the clustering for the color coding.
 Altough, they are not easy to use.
 Maybe this will be improved.
 Sorry.